hyperspy/hyperspy/doc/user_guide/eds.rst

    :align:   center
    :width:   350

-If the microcsope parameters are not written in the original file, some of them are set by default.
-The default value can be changed in the :py:class:`~.defaults_parser.Preferences` class (see :ref:`preferences
+If the microcsope and detector parameters are not written in the original file, some of them are set by default.
+The default values can be changed in the :py:class:`~.defaults_parser.Preferences` class (see :ref:`preferences
 <configuring-hyperspy-label>`).